svenssonaxel/diff-format/MAIN.md

 A snippet line consists of
 * A status marker, which is one of the following:
-  * Right-angle (`>`) for using a named snippet for the right-hand side of the comparison, instead of the right file.
+  * Right-angle (`>`) for using a named snippet for the new side of the comparison, instead of the new file.
-    Subsequent content lines is a comparison following the usual syntax, using the named snippet rather than the right file for its right-hand side, until another right-angle (`>`) status marker.
+    Subsequent content lines is a comparison following the usual syntax, using the named snippet in place of the new file, until another right-angle (`>`) status marker.
-  * Left-angle (`<`), conversely, for using a named snippet for the left-hand side of the comparison.
+  * Left-angle (`<`), conversely, for using a named snippet for the old side of the comparison.
 * The name of the snippet.
-  As a special case, if the name is the empty string, the right or left file is again used for the right- or left-hand side of the comparison, starting where it previously left off.
+  As a special case, if the name is the empty string, the new or old file is again used for the new or old side of the comparison, starting where it previously left off.
 * Any number of CR characters and a newline character

 A hunk must not end within a snippet.

 A snippet name may be used several times, but the content must match.

-Any occurrence of a `\r*\n` sequence in effective content (named snippet content or left- or right-hand side file) must be represented by a `\r*\n` sequence in the hintful diff format file.
+Any occurrence of a `\r*\n` sequence in effective content (named snippet content or old or new file) must be represented by a `\r*\n` sequence in the hintful diff format file.

 The syntax `\ No newline at end of file` as used in unified hunks is forbidden.